Murder of Selena: Funeral and tributes

 On the day Selena was killed, vigils and memorials were held throughout Texas and California.
 In San Antonio, radio station Tejano 107 sponsored a candlelight vigil at the Sunken Gardens, while KRIO-FM sponsored another at South Park Mall on March 31 which was attended by 5,000 people.
 Radio stations in Texas played her music non-stop.
 On April 1, Bayfront Plaza in Corpus Christi held a vigil which drew 3,000 fans.
 During the event, it was announced that a public viewing of the casket would be held at the Bayfront Auditorium the following day.
 Fans lined up for almost a mile (1500 m).

 An hour before the doors opened, rumors that the casket was empty began circulating, which prompted the Quintanilla family to have an open-casket viewing.
 About 30,000 to 40,000 fans passed by Selena's casket.
 More than 78,000 signed a book of condolence.
 Flowers for the casket viewing were imported from The Netherlands.
 At the request of Selena's family, video and flash photography were banned.
 The same day, an unannounced bilingual Sunday morning Mass for Selena featuring a mariachi choir was held at the San Fernando Cathedral in downtown San Antonio.
 In the United States, many churches with a high proportion of Latino worshippers held prayers for Selena.

 A reporter noticed that many "mythic symbols" such as the Christian symbols of angels, saints, healers, and saviors, were "attached to Selena" by fans.
 There was a tribute for the singer during a St. Patrick's Day celebration in a Catholic church in Houston, Texas.
 Fr Sal DeGeorge decided to hold a tribute to Selena that day after people—especially children—asked him what was being planned for the singer.
 That same day, a disc jockey played Selena's music near the church in a small park.

 On April 3, 1995, six hundred guests—mostly family members—attended Selena's burial at Seaside Memorial Park, which was broadcast live by a Corpus Christi and San Antonio radio station without the consent of her family.
 A Jehovah's Witness minister from Lake Jackson preached in English, quoting Paul the Apostle's words in 1 Corinthians 15.
 Hundreds of people began circling the area in their vehicles.
 Among the celebrities who attended the funeral were Roberto Pulido, Bobby Pulido, David Lee Garza, Navaira, Laura Canales, Elsa Garcia, La Mafia, Ram Herrera, Imagen Latina, and Pete Astudillo.
-Coincidentally, Selena’s funeral occurred on the same day as a workplace shooting (which also occurred in Corpus Christi) that resulted in the deaths of 5 people (excluding the perpetrator); news of the incident wasn’t covered much since it was overshadowed by news coverage of the funeral.
+Coincidentally, Selena’s funeral occurred on the same day as a workplace shooting (which also occurred in Corpus Christi) that resulted in the deaths of 5 people (excluding the perpetrator); news of the incident was not covered much since it was overshadowed by news coverage of the funeral.